A Statistical Primer on Classical Period-Finding Techniques in Astronomy: Non-Phase-Based Methods

-One of the main difficulties of period detection using the Lomb-Scargle periodogram is determining the significance of the largest peak.
-This difficulty is due to the periodogram value at one frequency being correlated with the value at other frequencies through a convolution of the true signal and the observation times, where a convolution is defined as $f * g(t) := \int_{\infty}^{\infty} f(\tau)g(t-\tau)d\tau$ \citep{VanderPlas2018}.
-In the case of Gaussian errors as in equation (\ref{eq:periodx}), \cite{Baluev2008} adapted theory (based on work from \cite{Davies1977}, \cite{Davies1987}, and \cite{Davies2002}) for approximating the distribution of the maximum of chi-squared random variables over frequencies $f$, for the Lomb-Scargle periodogram peak.
-While this approximation gives an analytic result that can be easily implemented, it is an upper bound for periodograms and can greatly overestimate the type 1 error rate when aliasing occurs \citep[see Section \ref{sec:transit_lims} and ][]{VanderPlas2018}.
+One of the main difficulties of period detection using the LS power is determining the significance of the largest peak.
+This difficulty is because the power at one frequency is correlated with the power at other frequencies through a convolution of the true signal and the observation times, where a convolution is defined as $f * g(t) := \int_{-\infty}^{\infty} f(\tau)g(t-\tau)d\tau$ \citep{VanderPlas2018}.
+In the case of Gaussian errors as in equation (\ref{eq:periodx}), \cite{Baluev2008} adapted theory (based on work from \cite{Davies1977}, \cite{Davies1987}, and \cite{Davies2002}) for approximating the distribution of the maximum of chi-squared random variables over frequencies $f$, for the largest LS power.
+While this approximation gives an analytic result that can be easily implemented, it is an upper bound and can greatly overestimate the type 1 error rate when aliasing occurs \citep{VanderPlas2018}.

-In Figure \ref{fig:fap_bound}, we examine the type 1 error rate of the Lomb-Scargle periodogram compared to the upper bound derived in \cite{Baluev2008}.
-We follow \cite{VanderPlas2018} and generate 100 unevenly sampled observations $m_{1}, \dots, m_{100}$ from the set $\{0, 1, \dots, 5 \cdot 24 \}$ (i.e., 100 observations times over 5 days) and rescale the observation times as $t_i = 0.01\cdot m_i$ for $i \in \{1,\dots,100\}$.
+In Figure \ref{fig:fap_bound}, we examine the type 1 error rate of the maximum LS power compared to the upper bound derived in \cite{Baluev2008}.
+We follow \cite{VanderPlas2018} and generate 100 unevenly sampled observations $m_{1}, \dots, m_{100}$ from the set $\{0, 1, \dots, 5 \cdot 24 \}$ (i.e. 100 observations over 5 days) and rescale the observation times as $t_i = 0.01\cdot m_i$ for $i \in \{1,\dots,100\}$.
 Following \cite{VanderPlas2018}, we generate a grid of frequency values from $1/(24 \cdot 25)$ to $24 \cdot 10$.
-Finally, for each of 1,000 iterations, we randomly generate the flux values from a standard Gaussian distribution (i.e., under the null hypothesis) and calculate the Lomb-Scargle power at each point in the frequency grid.
-Finally, the empirical false alarm probabilities (i.e., p-values) are calculated (using the \verb1LombScargle1 function from the Python module Astropy \citep{astropy}) for the range of maximum periodogram values observed over the 1,000 iterations.
-These empirical false alarm probabilities are plotted in Figure \ref{fig:fap_bound}, along with the bound from \cite{Baluev2008}.
+For 10,000 iterations, we randomly generate the flux values from a Gaussian distribution with $\sigma^2 = 1$ (i.e. under the null hypothesis) and calculate the LS power at each point in the frequency grid.
+These datasets are used to calculate the FAP directly.
+Additionally, we create a bootstrapped version of one of the datasets and calculate the corresponding LS power for the same frequency grid for 10,000 iterations.
+These bootstrapped datasets are used to calculate the FAP using bootstrapping methods that would be necessary in practice without an analytical bound.
+Specifically, the direct and bootstrap FAPs are calculated as follows.
+First, we create a grid over the range of observed maximum LS power values.
+Then for each grid point, we calculate the percentage of the observed maximum LS power values that are larger than it.
+Finally, the Baluev bound is calculated using equation (6) of \cite{Baluev2008}.